zsxkib/cog-mmaudio/docs/TRAINING.md

 Namely, before starting any training, we

+1. Obtain training data as videos, audios, and captions.
-1. Encode training audios into spectrograms and then with VAE into mean/std
+2. Encode training audios into spectrograms and then with VAE into mean/std
-2. Extract CLIP and synchronization features from videos
+3. Extract CLIP and synchronization features from videos
-3. Extract CLIP features from text (captions)
+4. Extract CLIP features from text (captions)
-4. Encode all extracted features into [MemoryMappedTensors](https://pytorch.org/tensordict/main/reference/generated/tensordict.MemoryMappedTensor.html) with [TensorDict](https://pytorch.org/tensordict/main/reference/tensordict.html)
+5. Encode all extracted features into [MemoryMappedTensors](https://pytorch.org/tensordict/main/reference/generated/tensordict.MemoryMappedTensor.html) with [TensorDict](https://pytorch.org/tensordict/main/reference/tensordict.html)

 **NOTE:** for maximum training speed (e.g., when training the base model with 2*H100s), you would need around 3~5 GB/s of random read speed.
 Spinning disks would not be able to catch up and most consumer-grade SSDs would struggle.
 In my experience, the best bet is to have a large enough system memory such that the OS can cache the data.
 This way, the data is read from RAM instead of disk.